yaochenzhu/MMVED/README.md

 # MMVED: Multimodal Variational Encoder Decoder Framework for Micro Video Popularity Prediction Tasks

-This is our implementation of MultiModal Variational Encoder-Decoder Network (MMVED) for micro-video popularity prediction, which contains two parts:
+This is our implementation of MultiModal Variational Encoder-Decoder Network (MMVED) for micro-video popularity prediction, which includes two parts:

 - Micro-video popularity regression on NUS dataset
 - Micro-video temporal popularity prediction on Xigua dataset